 The photos were sent by O.G.
 "Dinger" Phelps in Arkansas, shortly after he bought the Jeep.
 One detail visible in this shot is a covered, rectangular air vent in the side of the cowl, just below the windshield frame arm.
 There is a similar vent on the left side.

-I have long assumed that this factory photo taken on 3 November 1952 was the first 3B, the result of Willys Engineering Project 5607, initiated in 1949.
+I have long assumed that this factory photo taken on 3 November 1952 was the first 3B, the eventual result of Engineering Project 5607, initiated in June 1949.
 But this Jeep does not have a side vent.

 The vents appear to be factory installed, and would have been a replacement for the CJ-3A's air vent on the windshield frame, since there was less space below the windshield glass on the 3B.
 But this is a detail which did not appear on the X98 or CJ-4 prototypes in the early 1950s.

 This is the vent handle inside the passenger side of the Jeep.
 Possibly the handle was considered to be too close to the heater location and the passenger's knees, and the vents were discarded when Project 5607 instead gave the CJ-3B an optional ventilating windshield, with opening glass.

 I have been delaying posting this, hoping to get some additional pictures of the Jeep, or some other evidence of exactly what it is.
 But now I think it's time to see if anyone else can offer any additional information.

 Thanks to Dinger Phelps for the photos. -- Derek Redmond